 Have any burned out bulbs replaced.
 If the bulb is not burned out, check the fuse.
 See Fuses and Circuit Breakers on page 10-35.

 Fog Lamps

-If equipped with fog lamps, the button is on the exterior lamp control, left of the steering wheel.
-To turn on the fog lamps, the ignition and the headlamps or parking lamps must be on.
+To turn on the fog lamps, if equipped, the ignition and the headlamps or parking lamps must be on.